nus-cs2103-AY2021S1/tp/docs/team/afroneth.md

 <br/><br/>
 * **New Feature**: Enhanced the find command to allow partial matching, and included IC number as an additional search parameter
   * What it does: Locates a patient after the user specifies either the patient's name or IC number.
-  * Justification: User can quickly locate a specific patient by searching the patient's unique IC number.
-This prevents searching of patients with duplicated names.
+  * Justification: User can quickly locate a specific patient by searching the patient's unique IC number, instead of using names which can be duplicated.
   * Highlights: Enhanced partial matching functionality allows user to type in the first few digits of the patient's IC number, or the first few characters of the patient's name to locate the patient, instead of having to specify the entire IC number or name.
   * Credits: NIL